covidatlas/li/docs/testing.md

 #### Possible errors

+`new-or-changed-sources-test.js` may fail occasionally.
 Some of these errors may be preventable, others not ... we will have to determine the best way to manage them going forward.

 ##### Live crawl errors